wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-config.md

             Number
         </td>
         <td>
-            An integer that specifies the compression level if using zlib for network compression.
+            An integer that specifies the compression level when zlib is used for network compression.
         </td>
         <td>
             -